mthli/Ninja/Ninja/assets/ninja_introduction_en.md

 Ninja introduction
 ===

-You can view introduction at `Setting/Others/Version` after close this page.

----

 Basically Ninja is a simple web browser like any others, but there are some different things you need to know:

 ### Custom home: